Albin 82 MS: Design

 The Albin 82 MS is a recreational keelboat, built predominantly of fibreglass, with wood trim.
 It has a fractional sloop rig with aluminum spars, a deck-stepped mast, wire standing rigging and a single set of unswept spreaders.
 The hull has a raked stem, a plumb transom, with a swim ladder, a centre cockpit, skeg-mounted rudder controlled by a wheel, an auxiliary tiller and a fixed fin keel.
 It displaces 7496 lb and carries 1984 lb of ballast.
 A self-draining anchor locker is provided at the bow.

 The boat has a draft of 3.92 ft with the standard keel.

-The boat is fitted with an Volvo Penta MD17C diesel engine of 35 hp for docking and manoeuvring.
+The boat is fitted with a Volvo Penta MD17C diesel engine of 35 hp for docking and manoeuvring.
 The fuel tank holds 33 u.s.gal and the fresh water tank has a capacity of 17.2 u.s.gal.

 The design has sleeping accommodation for six people, with a double "V"-berth in the bow cabin, a double straight settee and drop-down table in the main cabin and two quarter berths aft.
 The galley is located on the port side forward of the companionway ladder.
 The galley is equipped with a two-burner stove and a sink with foot-pumped fresh and sea water.
 The enclosed head is located just aft of the galley on the port side.
 The design also has a dining table in the cockpit.

 For sailing the design may be equipped with a symmetrical spinnaker of 614 sqft.
 It has a hull speed of 6.70 kn.